Facebook loves video

 Designers found that the same effect worked for adding progress bars to online checkout flows.
 People are more likely to finish a process if they know how long that process is.

-Marketers are starting to find success with Facebook stories.
-There are a few reasons that stories are so effective.
+Marketers are starting to find success with Facebook Stories.
+There are a few reasons why stories are so effective.

-First, Facebook stories are very organic in the social media environment.
-Users have accepted ads as a necessary part of keeping Facebook free.
-But that means that people readily dismiss ads.
+First, stories are organic in the social media environment.
+Users have accepted ads as a necessary part of keeping Facebook free, but that means people readily dismiss ads.

-Another reason stories work is because they are viewed fullscreen.
+Another reason stories work is because they’re viewed fullscreen.
 It’s a more immersive experience.